 If you’re a blogger, or blogging is part of running your business, then it might seem as if there isn’t a great deal you can claim.
 After all, blogging is a solitary activity that doesn’t seem to accrue a lot of expense.

-But the truth is there’s a lot that goes into blogging and, while you’ll likely want to seek out the help of a tax prep professional before claiming any of these deductions, there are a lot of things that could easily help you keep more of your money.
+But the truth is there’s a lot that goes into blogging and, while doing the tax prep yourself is easy, there are a lot of tools and information out there that could easily help you keep more of your money.

 With that in mind, here are just seven suggestions to get you started though, without a doubt, there are many, many more out there that you can consider.